Mon - Fri: 9:00AM - 5:00PM EST

 School Liability and Negligent Supervision of Children with Disabilities

 For schools, daycare centers, after-school programs, and camps, children with disabilities often present significant supervisory challenges.
-If these children’s needs are not adequately addressed and a child is seriously injured or killed, negligent supervision may be viewed as a proximate cause.
+If a special needs child is seriously hurt or killed at school because of failure to address their needs adequately, negligent supervision may be viewed as a proximate cause.
 But what constitutes reasonable supervision of children with behavioral or physical disabilities?
-It depends on the unique needs of the student and a school’s standards for protecting that student from harm.
+It depends on the student’s unique needs and the school’s standards for protecting that student from harm.
+Cases of negligence in schools can arise when schools fail to set such tailored standards.

-Students with developmental disabilities, autism, mental illness, or a physical disability require specialized programs and services, highly qualified personnel, or one-on-one assistance to protect them from harm.
-Thus, when a school is aware of the characteristics and needs of a child with a disability, its duty to supervise the student in a way that ensures his safety extends beyond the professional standard of care for the general student population.
-A student death or serious personal injury stemming from a failure to adhere to this higher standard may constitute negligent supervision and render the school liable for damages.
+Students with developmental disabilities, autism, mental illness, or physical disability require specialized programs and services, highly qualified personnel, or one-on-one assistance to protect them from harm.
+Thus, when a school is aware of the characteristics and needs of a child with a disability, it must supervise the student to ensure his safety beyond the professional standard of care for the general student population.
+A student’s death or serious personal injury stemming from a failure to adhere to this higher standard may constitute negligent supervision and render the school liable for damages.
+In this article, an education expert witness explores appropriate standards of care for children with disabilities in schools and the questions, “What is an example of a hostile environment?”
+“What constitutes negligent supervision?” as well as courts’ decisions in various cases of negligence in schools.

 Student Safety and Supervision Standards

 Consider a school or other agency that enrolls a child with behavioral or physical conditions that require specific interventions to keep him safe.
-In this case, the school or agency’s duty to supervise exceeds general or even specific supervision.
+In this case, the school or agency’s duty to supervise and protect this special needs child from getting hurt at school exceeds general or even specific supervision.
 General supervision is provided in a situation like recess on the playground, where two or three teachers supervise a group of students.
-Specific supervision is required when a student is engaged in an activity that presents an inherent danger if the student doesn’t receive careful instruction, such as the use of power tools during woodshop.
+Specific supervision is required when a student is engaged in an activity that presents an inherent danger if the student doesn’t receive careful instruction, such as the singing tools during woodshop.
 For a child with a disability, however, the standard of care extends to a much more child-centered, individualized focus.
-In liability cases, the known characteristics of the child’s behavior or physical limitations frame an assessment of the reasonableness of supervision.
+In school liability and negligent supervision cases, the known characteristics of the child’s behavior or physical limitations frame an assessment of the reasonableness of supervision.

 Is it reasonable for an elementary school principal to assign three playground aides to supervise 85 fifth-grade children, none of whom have any special needs, on a fenced-in playground after lunch?
 Is it reasonable for a residential treatment center administrator to approve an afternoon walk in a forest with 15 children and one teacher with the knowledge that one of the children has a history of running and leaving the protective supervision of staff?